belinau/livada-biotope/TRANSLATION-MANAGEMENT.md

 The translation management system works by:
 1. Reading translation files from the `public/locales` directory
 2. Displaying them in an editable interface
-3. Saving changes back to the files via an API endpoint
+3. Generating downloadable JSON files with your changes

+Since Netlify's file system is read-only in production, we use a download-based approach instead of trying to write directly to the files on the server.
+This means you'll need to manually replace the files in your repository and commit the changes.

 The system is built entirely within the Next.js application and doesn't require any external services.